 Eskom supplies the Ceres area with a 132 kV line that has, due to consistent growth in demand, reached its capacity in 2014.
 A moratorium on all new demand is currently in place.
 Upgrading the existing supply will consist of four phases with an associated cost of R250 million.
 The current timeframe for this upgrade is expected to be around six years based on the land acquisition process and availability of budget.
 Below is a schematic depiction of the proposed required upgrade with the very concerning statement of "can only complete by 2023 at best".
-By that time the municipality will be exceeding its NMD by 12 MVA if considering a nominal 2,5% growth per proportions due to drastically increased operating costs and permit conditions of existing sites, available landfill space and increasingly strict legislation to adhere to.
+By that time the municipality will be exceeding its NMD by 12 MVA if considering a nominal 2,5% growth per annum, excluding the fact of a conservative estimate of 20% growth over the next eight years for the agricultural economy only.